 An example of envy is the strong desire for a friend's brand new car.

 - Envy is defined as to regard with jealousy.

 An example of envy is to desire a best friend's new job.

-Origin: ME & OFr envie < L invidia < invidus, having hatred or ill will ; from invidere, to look askance at < in-, in, upon + videre, to look: see wise
+Origin: Middle English and amp; Old French envie ; from Classical Latin invidia ; from invidus, having hatred or ill will ; from invidere, to look askance at ; from in-, inch(es) upon plush videre, to look: see wise

 noun pl. en·vies